Oklahoma executes man who claimed self-defense in a 2001 double killing

 “We’ve waited a long time for justice to be served,” Jett said.

-Hancock also was convicted of first-degree manslaughter in a separate shooting in 1982 in which he also claimed self-defense.
-He served less than three years of a four-year sentence in that case.
+In the earlier case in which Hancock also claimed self-defense, he was convicted of first-degree manslaughter.
+He served less than three years of a four-year sentence for that 1982 shooting.

-Hancock is the fourth person Oklahoma has executed this year and the 11th since Oklahoma resumed executions in October 2021 following a nearly six-year hiatus resulting from problems with lethal injections in 2014 and 2015.
-Oklahoma has executed more inmates per capita than any other state since the 1976 reinstatement of the death penalty.

-Hancock’s execution was the last one scheduled in the U.S. for 2023.